-Altex, a family-owned company from Terrebonne, Canada’s leader in window covering and a valued Québec partner for architects and designers, unveils the fruits of an exceptional collaboration with Westport Manufacturing for the Deloitte Summit Tower, one of the four largest audit and consulting firms in the world.
+Altex, a family-owned company from Terrebonne, is Canada’s leader in window covering and a valued Québec partner for architects and designers.
+The company now unveils the fruits of an exceptional collaboration with Westport Manufacturing for the Deloitte Summit Tower, one of the four largest audit and consulting firms in the world.
 Altex’s 2,000 custom-designed shades represent its largest motorized window covering project of this kind in North America.

 “The 24-storey building is made up of several four-storey glass cubes, arranged around a central concrete core,” says Laurent Alepins, head of the architectural team at Altex.
 “One of the major challenges of the project is the installation of several large motorized shades.
 We will work closely with our client to ensure the project runs smoothly.”